attack68/rateslib/docs/source/u_calendars.rst

 Classes
 --------
 .. autosummary::
-   rateslib.calendars.Cal
+   rateslib.scheduling.Cal
-   rateslib.calendars.NamedCal
+   rateslib.scheduling.NamedCal
-   rateslib.calendars.UnionCal
+   rateslib.scheduling.UnionCal
-   rateslib.calendars.Adjuster
+   rateslib.scheduling.Adjuster

 Methods
 -------
 .. autosummary::
-   rateslib.calendars.get_calendar
+   rateslib.scheduling.get_calendar
-   rateslib.calendars.get_imm
+   rateslib.scheduling.get_imm
-   rateslib.calendars.next_imm
+   rateslib.scheduling.next_imm
-   rateslib.calendars.add_tenor
+   rateslib.scheduling.add_tenor
-   rateslib.calendars.dcf
+   rateslib.scheduling.dcf

 Why use 3 Calendar types?
 **************************

-Every calendar type has the same date manipulation methods, such as :meth:`~rateslib.calendars.Cal.is_bus_day` or :meth:`~rateslib.calendars.Cal.bus_date_range`, for example.
+Every calendar type has the same date manipulation methods, such as :meth:`~rateslib.scheduling.Cal.is_bus_day` or :meth:`~rateslib.scheduling.Cal.bus_date_range`, for example.
 The different types provide slightly different features.

 **Cal**

-The :class:`~rateslib.calendars.Cal` class is the *base* holiday calendar.
+The :class:`~rateslib.scheduling.Cal` class is the *base* holiday calendar.
 It is a simple object for storing a list of datetimes as the holidays and maintaining a record of what are the weekends (i.e. Saturdays and Sundays).
 Its business day assessment is made by comparing against its list of ``holidays`` and ``week_mask``. *Cals* provide the flexibility to create custom calendars.